MattKim97/Vibeur/README.md

 ### GET /api/users/:userId/myVibes
 - returns a list of vibes associated with this user Id

-### GET /api/users/:userId/comments
-- returns a list of comments associated with this user Id

-### GET /api/users/:userId/likes
-- returns a list of likes associated with this user Id

 ### PUT /api/users/:userId
 - edit a user's profile picture associated with this user Id